prestonfu/qscaled/README.md

 This procedure takes ~10 minutes!

+Running the notebook will produce outputs in [`experiments/outputs`](experiments/outputs).

-## Actually, I just want your hyperparameters
+## Actually, I just want your hyperparameters.

 See `experiments/outputs/grid_proposed_hparams`.
 * `shared` (**recommended**): Our batch size $B^\*(\sigma)$ and learning rate